AzureWorkshops/Big-Data-Visualization/docs/02_Courseware/01_Check_the_Weather.md

 ## Exercise 2: Check the weather

 **Duration:** 20 mins

 **Synopsis:** In this exercise, attendees will integrate the 10-day weather forecast into the sample solution.

 ### **Task 1:** Register for trial account in WeatherUnderground.com

 1. To retrieve the 10-day hourly weather forecast, you will use an API from WeatherUnderground.com.
-There is a free developer version that provides you access to the API you need for this hackathon.
+There is a free developer version that provides you access to the API you need for this workshop.
 2. Navigate to http://www.wunderground.com/weather/api/ .
 3. Click **Explore My Options**.
 <img src="../images/explore_my_options.jpg" class="block"/>